rachelyellow/food-fairy/README.md

 ### PURPOSE

 Food Fairy aims to connect local restaurants with new customers by enhancing the culinary experience of its customers on its platform.
-Here, customers are incentivized to go outside their comfort zone to try new restaurants and dishes.
+When using the app, customers are incentivized to go outside their comfort zone to try new restaurants and dishes.

-Customers can browse through restaurants within their proximity from a map and complete a preference quiz provided by the restaurant.
-Upon completion of a quiz, Customers can find recommended dishes from the chosen restaurant.
-Furthermore, the customer will be rewarded with an exclusive perk specific to said restaurant.
-For instance, the reward can be $5.00 off first order.
+Users can browse through nearby restaurants on a localized map and complete a preferences quizzes provided by the restaurant.
+Upon completion of a quiz, Customers will be recommended a dish from the chosen restaurant.
+The customer will then be rewarded with an exclusive perk specific to said restaurant.
+For example, a customer could recieve a free drink with their purchase.

 Restaurants can create and customize fun quizzes which offer an incentive to new customers to try out their feature dishes.